-The Company is in the business of mineral exploration.
-Consistent with the Company's business plan, a land consolidation phase has been completed and the focus shifted to the San Marcial Property, the Plomosas Property, and the La Trinidad Property (collectively, the "Plomosas Project").
+The Company is in the business of mineral exploration in Mexico.
+Consistent with the Company's business plan, a land consolidation phase has been completed and the focus shifted to the San Marcial Property and the Plomosas Property, which, together with the La Trinidad Property, are collectively known as the "Plomosas Project".
 Together these properties comprise a continuous land package, with numerous mineralized zones, past producing mine sites and old workings, located approximately 90 to 100 kilometres east-southeast of Mazatlán, Sinaloa, Mexico (Figure 1).
 The Plomosas Project is in a prolific mining area, the Rosario Mining District, with nearby historical precious metal producers.
-The Company has now identified multiple epithermal veins and hydrothermal breccias on the Plomosas Project.
+The Company has now identified multiple epithermal veins and hydrothermal breccias on the Plomosas Project, which hosts a mineral resource estimate as outlined below (see Table 1).